PatrickRainbolt/InfoSec/PyWhiteNoise/README.md

 ---

-## Technical Deep Dive
-## Data Storage in PyWhiteNoise: Normal vs Stealth Mode
+## Technical Deep Dive: Data Storage in PyWhiteNoise: Normal vs Stealth Mode

 PyWhiteNoise hides encrypted data in WAV audio files by modifying the **least significant bit (LSB)** of 16-bit audio samples.
 It supports two modes: **normal mode** (default) and **stealth mode** (`-stealth` flag).
 Both modes use strong encryption (AES-GCM with Scrypt key derivation), but differ significantly in how bits are placed in the audio to resist detection.